damianhakert/damianhakert.github.io/source/posts/2017-01-24-gitlab-2016-year-in-review.html.md

 twitter_image: '/images/tweets/gitlab-2016-year-in-review.png'
 ---

-At GitLab, we believe the best approach to software delivery is to ship quicky and often.
+At GitLab, we believe the best approach to software delivery is to ship quickly and often.
 By building a team and a [company culture](/culture/) that values iteration over perfection, we are able to ship new improvements and features every month!